MohamedElashri/grender/README.md

 - Two viewing modes:
   - **Human view**: Browse files with file tree navigation and pagination
   - **LLM view**: Repository formatted as structured text for AI analysis

+## Demo

+I host a demo instance of Git Render at [Git Render](https://melashri.net/grender).
+You can try it out with any public GitHub repository URL.